 Regional Reserves - multiple use areas, in which conservation takes place beside other controlled land use such as mining and grazing.
 Reserves have a fairly secure status with any abolishment or boundary change requiring a resolution of both Houses of Parliament.

-Management of reserves is through a process of formal Management Plans prepared by the State Department of Environment, Water and Natural Resources (DEWNR) and adopted by the Minister.
+Management of reserves is through a process of formal Management Plans prepared by the State Department for Environment and Water and adopted by the Minister.
 The process of preparing management plans for reserves involves public participation through written submissions.
 Most of the largest and most popular reserves have management plans in place, however most small reserves do not.
 A complete list of the various management plans is available from the DEWNR.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.